RBI holds rates; cheers markets by trimming inflation view

-MUMBAI (Reuters) - The Reserve Bank of India kept its policy rates on hold on Thursday and retained its “neutral” stance but lowered its inflation call, reducing the odds of a near-term rate hike and spurring a rally in stocks and bonds.
+MUMBAI (Reuters) - The Reserve Bank of India kept its policy rates on hold on Thursday and retained its “neutral” stance but lowered its inflation call, reducing the odds of a near-term rate rise and spurring a rally in stocks and bonds.

 The RBI kept its policy repo rate unchanged at 6.00 percent for the fourth straight meeting as unanimously expected by 61 respondents in a Reuters poll.
 That level is the lowest since November 2010.